Solid Waste Management

 How to Collect and Analyse the Required Data

-Use structured interviews, observations and reviews of documents to assess the following sub-indicators:
+In each of the target settlements, use structured interviews, observations and reviews of documents to assess the following sub-indicators:

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)

 Q1: Is the settlement reasonably clean and free of uncollected waste?